Sed Gyued Monastery

 Chief Abbot Geshe Lobsang Wangdu Rinpoche

-The chief Abbot
+The Chief Abbot

 Geshe Lobsang Wangdu Rinpoche is the current chief Abbot of the monastery.